 The court will consider the following factors when deciding whether to grant relief from forfeiture:

 - The conduct of the person applying for benefits;

 - The seriousness of the breach; and

 - The value of benefits in comparison to the damage caused by the breach.

 When assessing the conduct of the insured, the court will examine the reasons why the notice was late.
 When assessing the seriousness of the breach, the court will look at whether there has been prejudice to the insurance company.
 What medical evidence is available or lacking because the insurance company was not able to investigate the claim earlier?
 Finally, the court will consider the value of the benefits claimed, compared to the seriousness of any prejudice claimed by the insurance company.

-If your long term disability insurance company has denied your claim for long term disability benefits because of a late notice or for any other reason, it is important that you contact an experienced long term disability benefit law firm or lawyer.
+If your long term disability insurance company has denied your claim for long term disability benefits because of a late notice or for any other reason, it is important that you contact an experienced long term disability benefit lawyer.
 Even though you may have given late notice of your claim, you may still be entitled to benefits.

 If you live in Ottawa or anywhere in Eastern Ontario and would like to discuss your potential short or long term disability benefit claim on a no-fee or obligation basis, contact SG Injury Law: